Masks in the Legislature not for all

 Hunt tweeted last week: "Remember how the #NELeg adjourned because there were two cases in Lincoln, and now there are 2,482 cases in Lincoln and climbing, we’re back in session, and my colleagues are walking around just openly maskless."

-Hunt, who is staying in Lincoln away from her Omaha home and her daughter these three weeks, said that after two weeks in the chamber with 48 other senators and another 20 or so staff and pages at any given time, she is starting to feel anxiety creeping in more and more.
+Hunt, who is staying in Lincoln away from her Omaha home and her daughter these three weeks as the Legislature concludes the 2000 session, said that after two weeks in the chamber with 48 other senators and another 20 or so staff and pages at any given time, she's starting to feel anxiety creeping in more and more.

 Some members don't take it seriously, she said.
 They share hoax videos and memes about the virus not being real.